olamileke/bookble/README.md

 ### Bookble

 ------------
 I've been going through Nest JS and built this as a quick way to get my hands dirty with it.
-It makes use of a MongoDB database while I am using Mongoose as the ODM (Object Document Mapper) to interface with the underlying MongoDB collections.
+It makes use of a MongoDB database while I am using Mongoose via the [@nestjs/mongoose](https://github.com/nestjs/mongoose "@nestjs/mongoose") wrapper as the ODM (Object Document Mapper) to interface with the underlying MongoDB collections.
 Its running on one of my side domains [https://bookble.themilestonesapp.xyz](https://bookble.themilestonesapp.xyz "https://bookble.themilestonesapp.xyz").

 Installation
 --------------